Where Have All the People Gone?: Plot

 On a camping trip in the Sierra Nevada mountains in central California, Steven Anders and his two teenage children, Deborah and David, are exploring a cave when they experience an earthquake.
 After emerging, they hear from a ranch-hand who was outside that there was a bright solar flash prior to the earthquake.
 He soon falls ill and dies, whereupon his body turns to a powdery substance.
-As the family comes down from the mountain to the nearest town, they discover that everyone has turned to the powdery substance inside their clothing, and there are few survivors.
+As the family comes down from the mountain to the nearest town, they discover that everyone has turned to the powdery substance inside their clothing, there are few survivors and that the solar flare also caused motor vehicles to become immobilized which then have to be repaired.

-Owing to fear and anxiety, most people they find are focused only on their own survival, but as the family tries to make their way home 300 miles to Malibu (where the mother had returned earlier from the camping trip), they find two people that need their help, as well as a man who invites them to be neighbors.
+Owing to fear and anxiety, most people they find are focused only on their own survival, but as the family tries to make their way home 300 miles to Malibu, where the mother had returned earlier from the camping trip, they find two people that need their help, as well as a man who invites them to be neighbors.

-They face dangers ranging from wild dogs, who seem to have been driven mad from the solar flare, to a gunman who steals their car.
+They face dangers ranging from wild dogs, who seem to have been driven mad from the solar flare, to a gunman who steals their car and a second solar flare.
 They rescue a woman, Jenny, and later a young boy whose family was killed by two men who stole their car.
 Apart from the physical journey, they struggle to overcome the emotional trauma of the events.

 They find their way home and discover a note left for them by the mother, who has also died and turned to powder.
-They are informed that a virus outbreak that began after the solar flare is responsible for most of the deaths, and that some people have a genetic resistance.
+She wrote in her final letter just before dying that a virus outbreak that began after the solar flare is responsible for most of the deaths, and that some people — just one in every thousand — have a genetic resistance.
 Despairing, Jenny tries to commit suicide by drowning herself in the ocean, but she is rescued.
-At the conclusion, they exude a hopeful outlook by embarking on a trek to northern California.
+At the conclusion, they exude a hopeful outlook by embarking on a trek to northern California in search of other survivors.